https://invisible-island.net/ncurses/man/

 In ncurses, the functions in the previous paragraph return ERR if

-o win is NULL (except for intrflush and meta, which ignore its
+o win is a null pointer (except with intrflush and meta, which ignore

 Further, halfdelay returns ERR if delay is outside the range 1..255.